kaikeekat/portfolio/README.md

 The best feeling in the world is when you first look at something and instantly get it.
 When understanding snaps on like a lightbulb in your head.

-Things that look good, make you feel good, and I want to make things that make people feel really good.
+Things that look good, make you feel good.
+I want to make things that make you feel really good.

 - Wanna email me? **[hello@kaikeekat.ca](mailto:hello@kaikeekat.ca)**